- MA, Grand Valley State University, 2005

-Marj Terpstra is passionate about building relationships as she develops learning communities.
-Her prior positions, first as a fourth-grade teacher, and later as a K-8 school technology coordinator, ground and shape her relationships with Calvin education students and educators in our partnership schools.
-She aims to inspire and equip future teachers to make thoughtful decisions around curriculum content and pedagogy, including perspectives and practices surrounding technology.
+I am passionate about building relationships as I develop learning communities.
+My prior positions, first as a fourth-grade teacher, and later as a K-8 school technology coordinator, ground and shape my relationships with Calvin education students and educators in our partnership schools.
+I aim to inspire and equip future teachers to make thoughtful decisions around curriculum content and pedagogy, including perspectives and practices surrounding technology.

-Dr. Terpstra seeks to foster education students’ development into the teachers God has created and called them to be.
-Partnering with local teachers, she walks with students in their first major teaching internships.
-She desires that as her students immerse themselves in the complex process of instructional preparation and implementation, they gain a glimpse of the possibilities of authentic, engaged learning.
-She hopes they, in turn, will engage their students in rich exploration of God’s world and their place in it.
+I aim to foster my students’ development into the teachers God has created and called them to be.
+I desire that they immerse themselves in the complex process of instructional preparation and implementation, gaining a glimpse of the possibilities of authentic, engaged learning.
+I hope they, in turn, will engage their students in rich exploration of God’s world and their place in it.

-Dr. Terpstra’s current research examines the complexities of learning and teaching with technology in a Christian school system.
-The research informs her exploration of technological perspectives and practices with Calvin education students.
-Cross-cultural work with Calvin students in Zambia continues to enlighten her class practices and encourages students in navigating and capitalizing on the wide diversity of students in their classrooms.
-She has especially appreciated opportunities to mentor student researchers in the technology research and the Zambia education research.
+My current research examines the complexities of learning and teaching with technology in a Christian school system.
+The research informs my exploration of technological perspectives and practices with Calvin education students.
+Cross-cultural work with Calvin students in Zambia continues to enlighten my class practices and encourages students in navigating and capitalizing on the wide diversity of students in their classrooms.
+I have especially appreciated opportunities to mentor student researchers in the technology research and the Zambia education research.

 - Learning to teach with technology

 Digital Life Together: The Challenge of Technology for Christian Schools

 by David I. Smith, Kara Sevensma, Marjorie Terpstra, Steven C. McMullen

 Terpstra, M. (2018).
 Making technology a servant: Review of The Tech-wise Family.
 Perspectives Journal, 33(3).